Upgrade overview

 Accessing images

-Images for Quay 3.4.0 and later are available from registry.redhat.io and registry.access.redhat.com, with authentication set up as described in Red Hat Container Registry Authentication.
+Project Quay image from version 3.4.0 and later are available from registry.redhat.io and registry.access.redhat.com, with authentication set up as described in Red Hat Container Registry Authentication.

-Use the following procedure to upgrade PostgreSQL from 10 → 13 on a standalone Project Quay deployment.
+Use the following procedure to upgrade your Clair PostgreSQL database from version 13 → to version 15.

 Procedure